Esri/arcgis-maps-sdk-java-samples/README.md

 To sync changes you make in a fork with this repository, you must configure a remote that points to the upstream repository in Git.

 - Open a terminal (Mac users) or command prompt (Windows & Linux users)
+- cd into the project directory you just cloned
 - List the current configured remote repository for your fork

 ```